-Staff is recommending approval of the proposed residence, along with a minimal-width (and length) paved auto access within the Spray Avenue "paper street" right-of-way.
-Such paved access would be enough to meet fire dept. requirements for a residential driveway, but would be substantially less than the full-dimension street with curbs, gutters and sidewalks requested in the application.
-As conditioned, permittee or any future owner would still be obligated to finance the full-treatment street if called for in the future LCP.
+Staff is recommending approval of the proposed residence, along with the same condition that was applied to 23 Spray Avenue (CDP 3-96-34) in order to ensure that only the minimal-width and length paved auto access improvements within the Spray Avenue "paper street" right-of-way are constructed.
+Such paved access would be enough to meet fire department requirements for a residential driveway, but would be substantially less than the full-dimension street with curbs, gutters and sidewalks requested in the application.
+As conditioned, the permittee or any future owner would still be obligated to finance the full-treatment street if called for in the future LCP.
 The other recommended conditions mirror those previously applied by the Commission in this neighborhood for the protection of environmentally sensitive dune habitat, scenic views, public access and recreation.